hashicorp/vault/ui/lib/core/stories/message.md

 <!--THIS FILE IS AUTO GENERATED.
 This file is generated from JSDoc comments in lib/core/addon/components/confirm.js.
 To make changes, first edit that file and run "yarn gen-story-md confirm" to re-generate the content.-->

-## Trigger
+## Message
-`Trigger` components are a button that shows a confirmation message.
-They should only be rendered within a `Confirm` component.
+`Message` components trigger and display a confirmation message.
+They should only be used within a `Confirm` component.

 | Param | Type | Default | Description |
 | --- | --- | --- | --- |